Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 • Step 1: Complete the online pre-application form.

-• Step 2: Learn about higher education in Brazil, the courses and institutions you are interested in, to decide your vacancy options (check the list of vacancies here).
+• Step 2: Learn about higher education in Brazil, the courses and institutions you are interested in, to decide your vacancy options (the list of vacancies will be available soon).

 • Attention: If you need to learn the Portuguese language and take the Celpe-Bras exam in Brazil, you must register for the PEC-PLE and PEC-G. In this case, you must also decide your vacancy options for the PEC-PLE course.